Video game console: Game media

 While the first game consoles were dedicated game systems, with the games programmed into the console's hardware, the Fairchild Channel F introduced the ability to store games in a form separate from the console's internal circuitry, thus allowing the consumer to purchase new games to play on the system.
-Since the Channel F, nearly all game consoles have featured the ability to purchase and swap games through some form, through those forms have changes with improvements in technology.
+Since the Channel F, nearly all game consoles have featured the ability to purchase and swap games through some form, though those forms have changed with improvements in technology.